 This project added even more creative levels of enticement at both sites for the visiting shorebirds.
 Least tern and plover decoys, faux eggs, and even two custom-made bird call sound boxes were used in an attempt to attract beach-nesting shorebirds to the enclosed habitat.

 “We set up a number of piping plover decoys in fake nests complete with faux eggs inside a traditional exclosure made of wire,” Noe says.
 “It was a test to see not only whether the plovers would be attracted, but whether the false flock helped to confuse predators.”
 Crows, in particular, will patiently monitor plover activity and then swoop in for a meal when the chicks leave the exclosure.
-“We are hoping the decoy nests will distract or deter crows from the real things,” Noe adds.
+“We were hoping the decoy nests would distract or deter crows from the real things,” Noe adds.
+While the decoy nests proved to be unsuccessful, Noe and his team saw much success with the larger fenced in exclosure.

 TNC piloted this raised nesting area to determine if it could withstand the harsh weather conditions.
 Providing the birds with elevated nesting habitat also protects them from predators like ghost crabs.
 If this could be scaled efficiently and worked as planned, nest inundation and predation could be drastically minimized.
 The raised nesting platform will be closely monitored over the next several years.